 I would have learned that you can’t use it if you don’t know it, experiences count, and that it’s never about the money.
 I would have been more open to learning from others and not thinking I was showing my ignorance by asking a question.
 I would have put more focus on the process, not the results.
 I would have sought out colleagues faster, and not seen them as competition.
 I would have been more willing to trust my instincts and intuition, while always training my instincts and intuition to do better.

 But there were so many things I did right–among them, getting good preparation and a good education, and gaining a solid knowledge base for my work, and working with a brilliant career consultant (Judith Claire from Santa Monica).
 I have terrific colleagues–others who are script consultants, seminar leaders, and authors–and we have learned to be helpful and supportive of each other.
 I’ve learned that everything in life has some form of collaboration to it.
 There is no competition.
-All of us are originals, and we keep finding that balance between expressing that originality and learning how to connect and communicate with others.Tags: Fiction Film Industry Linda Seger Non-fiction Screenwriters Screenwriting Subtext Writers Writing Writing Subtext: What Lies Beneath
+All of us are originals, and we keep finding that balance between expressing that originality and learning how to connect and communicate with others.Tags: Author Q&A Fiction Film Industry Linda Seger Non-fiction Screenwriters Screenwriting Subtext Writers Writing Writing Subtext: What Lies Beneath